wdullaer/oplog-emitter/README.md

 The module connects to a mongodb oplog and emits all of the transactions as a nodejs event emitter.
 This provides a much nicer high level API to work with.
 All events are emitted as an `op` event.
 Insert, update and delete events are available as `insert`, `update` and `delete` respectively.

-The module can authenticate using username/password and allows you to pass in a custom last processed timestamp.
-If this is not provided, it will only emit events that occured after the module connected to mongodb.
+The module can authenticate in the admin database using username/password and allows you to pass in a custom last processed timestamp.
+If this is not provided, it will only emit events that occurred after the module connected to mongodb.

 ## Installation